adriancampos/cecs456-gcloud/README.md

 ### Access your newly created VM
+#### Super Quick Access
+The dashboard now has a button to do everything in the [Quick Access](#quick-access) step for you.
+This is the easiest way to get to your JupyterLab instance.

+Go to the [**AI Platform** > **Notebooks**](https://console.cloud.google.com/ai-platform/notebooks/instances) page.
+An `OPEN JUPYTERLAB` button Your VM instance will be displayed next to each of your instances.
+Click it to open a new tab with your JupyterLab instance.

+Congrats!
+JupyterLab is up and running on your gpu-enabled vm.
+The remaining steps walk through more advanced access.

 #### Quick Access
+Note: This yields the same end-result as [Super Quick Access](#super-quick-access), but if for whatever reason that's giving you problems, try this.

 Instead of installing and setting up the Google Cloud SDK (see [Advanced Access](#advanced-access-optional)), Google lets you perform most commands through their Cloud Shell.
 Access it at any time by clicking the `Activate Cloud Shell` icon at the top-right of the page:
 ![](img/cloud-shell.png)